Deep Learning for Image Denoising: A Photographer's Guide

 - Autoencoders consist of two main parts: an encoder and a decoder.
 The encoder compresses the input image into a lower-dimensional latent space, while the decoder reconstructs the image from this compressed representation.

-- Autoencoders learn to compress and reconstruct images by minimizing the difference between the input and output images.
+- Autoencoders learn to compress and reconstruct images by minimizing the difference between the noisy input and the reconstructed clean output.
 This forces the network to learn a compact representation of the image, capturing the most important features while discarding noise.

 - Denoising autoencoders are trained specifically to remove noise.
 They are trained on noisy images and aim to reconstruct clean versions, effectively learning to filter out the noise.